george-hawkins/arf-drone/transmitter-getting-started.md

 With time I grew to really like the Q X7 but the one terrible feature is the design of the battery compartment - I presume the manufacturer with give it a makeover eventually.

 The following is a simple tip but I would describe it as essential.
 Inserting AA batteries into the battery holder is harder than it should be, getting them out is even worse.
-The first time I did this I ended up very slightly damaging some of the batteries in the process (just little scratches to their casings).
-So to make things much easier cut off a length of ribbon and run it below the batteries as you insert them - then you can use the ribbon to help pull them out later when needed.
+The first time I did this I slightly dented the casings of some of the batteries as I ended up levering them out with a wooden lollipop stick.
+So to make things much easier cut off a length of ribbon and run it below the batteries as you insert them - then use it to help pull out the batteries later when needed.

 _Batteries with ribbon underneath._
 <img width="512" src="images/assembly/transmitter/battery-ribbon.jpg">

 Several times I found the transmitter would not start up after replacing the batteries.
-There never seemed to be any issue with how the batteries were sitting in the batter compartment - but still removing them all and reinsterting them always resolved the problem.
+There never seemed to be any issue with how the batteries were sitting in the battery compartment - but still removing them all and reinsterting them always resolved the problem.

 Finally the battery cover itself is very loose - eventually I ended up keeping it in place with masking tape.